rebahama/social-reviewer-frontend/README.md

 * As a user I would like to be able to se how long a comment and a review was created so i know how relevant the review is.

-* As a logged in user, I would like to be able to access and list my personal created reviews, so I know which reveiws are mine.
+* As a logged in user, I would like to be able to access and list my personal created reviews, so I know which reviews are mine.

 * As a user I would like to be able to create a like and comment on diffrent reviews